-In this study, we demonstrate the occurrence of infectious Zika viral particles in urine and saliva of patients.
-Besides, we also showed that the saliva of an acute phase patient may have a viral concentration of 80 PFU/ml.
+Infective ZIKV particles exists in urine and saliva of patients.
+We reported this evidence for the first time in a worldwide press release on February 5, 2016.
+We communicated our data before the Carnival in Brazil (from February 6th to 10th), because we were very concerned about the risk of pregnant women to be exposed to ZIKV in an event involving crowds and also considering the global emergency declared by WHO.
+Part of our discovery, the viral isolation from saliva, was further confirmed in case report study of a patient who developed a febrile illness after returning from the Dominican Republic to Italy [39].
+In our study, we also demonstrate the occurrence of infectious Zika viral particles in urine besides of saliva of patients.
+Moreover, we also showed that the saliva of an acute phase patient may have a viral concentration of 80 PFU/ml.
 The isolation of two ZIKV samples from urine and saliva was associated with ZIKV load in infected patients during the acute phase.
 Actually, the presence of ZIKV genome in urine is not a novelty.
 Hence, former studies preconized the use of urine and saliva for ZIKV RNA detection and diagnosis [27, 30], since ZIKV genome was more frequently identified in saliva and urine compared to blood.
-Furthermore, the finding of flaviviral genome in urine was earlier described in Dengue [32], Yellow Fever [33], St. Louis Encephalitis [34], Japanese Encephalitis [35], and West Nile viruses [36].
-Dengue genome was also detected in saliva of infected patients [32].
-Interestingly, the existence of excretedinfectious West Nile particles in the urine of acute phase patients was earlier described in conjunction with their isolation in Vero E6 and in BHK21 cells [37].
+Furthermore, the finding of flaviviral genome in urine was earlier described in Dengue [40], Yellow Fever [41], St. Louis Encephalitis [42], Japanese Encephalitis [43], and West Nile viruses [44].
+Dengue genome was also detected in saliva of infected patients [40].
+Interestingly, the existence of excreted-infectious West Nile particles in the urine of acute phase patients was earlier described in conjunction with their isolation in Vero E6 and in BHK21 cells [45].
 Particularly, ZIKV isolation was approached by many groups utilizing Vero cells (GeneBank: KJ776791; JN860885; KU647676).
 Therefore, we adopted this cell model to detect, amplify and quantify viable ZIKV straight from patient's samples of urine and saliva.

 The recovery of ZIKV from these urine and saliva was effective in two of nine patients whose viral load were clearly detectable.
 Interestingly, despite the fact that the viral load found in the urine of patient 1 was considerably lower, around one hundred times, than the equivalent sample in patient 6, we only recovered virus from urine of the former (Rio-U1 strain).
 On the other hand, recovering of infective ZIKV from patient 6, the Rio-S1 strain, was successful using the saliva sample, but not with urine one, even though the highest number of copies has been established in urine.
 Concordantly, we detected in this analysis a superior number of plaques in plaque assay of saliva.
 Viral detection and recovery from urine and saliva of ZIKV patients might be firstly related to the severity of infection as well as the period of specimen collection after the onset of Zika symptoms.
 The detection of ZIKV RNA in saliva improved the diagnosis in the first week from the disease onset [30].
-But ZIKV viruria persists for longer periods after disease beginning and, in some cases, for longer than two weeks from Zika onset [27], as described in the two recently reported cases of Guillain-Barré syndrome occurred in Martinica [38].
+But ZIKV viruria persists for longer periods after disease beginning and, in some cases, for longer than two weeks from Zika onset [27], as described in the two recently reported cases of Guillain-Barré syndrome occurred in Martinica [46].
 However, it is necessary to perform additional clinical studies associating disease onset, severity of symptoms and viral persistence in urine and saliva to better clarify this point.